CTSRD-CHERI/quartus-install/README.md

 optional arguments:
-  -h, --help       show this help message and exit --download-only  Only download, don't install --install-only   Only install, don't download --prune          Delete install files when finished
+  -h, --help       show this help message and exit --list-versions  Print the Quartus versions supported --list-parts     Print the devices and other pieces we can download --download-only  Only download, don't install --install-only   Only install, don't download --prune          Delete install files when finished